 Wind Load Calculations for Solar PV Arrays

 Today’s photovoltaic (PV) industry must rely on licensed structural engineers’ various interpretations of building codes and standards to design PV mounting systems that will withstand wind-induced loads.
-This is a problem, because–although permitting agencies require assessments of the structural attachment of solar equipment to rooftops—the safety and sufficiency of these attachments are not adequately addressed in any codes or standards.
-The result is a multitude of code interpretations from a range of individuals and groups, often yielding different design loads for the same design specifications.
+Previously this had been a problem because although permitting agencies do require assessments of the structural attachment of solar equipment to rooftops, the safety, and sufficiency of these attachments are not adequately addressed in any codes or standards.
+The result was a multitude of code interpretations from a range of individuals and groups, that often yielded different design loads for the same design specifications.

 Solar America Board for Codes and Standards Recommendation

-- Section 184.108.40.206, main wind-force resisting system (MWFRS), is the recommended starting point for designing the PV mounting structure, with the PV module oriented above and parallel to the roof surface.
+- Main wind-force resisting system (MWFRS), is the recommended starting point for designing the PV mounting structure, with the PV module oriented above and parallel to the roof surface.

-- They recommend wind tunnel testing be conducted for the most common rooftop PV installations to verify methods and calculations.
+- The Solar America Board for Codes and Standards recommends wind tunnel testing be conducted for the most common rooftop PV installations to verify methods and calculations.
 The installation types include standoff mounting parallel to the roof, stand-off mounting at an incline relative to the roof, and ballasted installations on flat roofs.

 - They recommend that codes and standards be modified to specifically address the mounting of PV arrays to rooftops to eliminate potential barriers to market development in high wind regions.